EphemeralSpace/docs/src/design/masks/crew/parasite.md

 ## Abilities

-Parasitism and adrenaline-revival as mentioned above
+Parasitism and adrenaline-revival as mentioned above.

 ## Gameplay